Battle of Okinawa: American

-Allied naval vessels sunk or damaged at Okinawa
+Allied naval losses

 The following table lists the Allied naval vessels that received damage or were sunk in the Battle of Okinawa between 19 March – 30 July 1945.
 The table lists a total of 147 damaged ships, five of which were damaged by enemy suicide boats and another five by mines.
 During the naval battle, which started before the amphibious landings on Okinawa on 1 April, suffered over 800 killed and missing and suffered 396 killed and missing.
 These were the first and third largest loss of life on damaged or sunken American aircraft carriers during World War II.
 USS Franklin (hit by two bombs in a level bombing attack by a D4Y Suisei (Judy) on 19 March 1945) and USS Bunker Hill were the only two aircraft carriers that sustained very severe damage from Japanese attacks and as a result were the only aircraft carriers in the that did not experience any active service after the end of World War II.
 One source estimated that total Japanese sorties during the entire Okinawa campaign exceeded 3,700, with a large percentage being kamikaze attacks, and that the attackers damaged slightly more than 200 Allied vessels, with 4,900 naval officers and seamen killed and roughly 4,824 wounded or missing.
 USS Thorton was damaged as the result of a collision with another US ship.